 Old newspapers had expensive distribution.
 Printing presses, physical delivery, geographic monopolies.
 A paper in Seoul didn't compete with the New York Times.
 Margins were fat and moats were deep.

 Then the internet dropped distribution cost to zero.
-At first this looked like a gift for publishers.
-Suddenly they could reach the entire world instead of just their delivery area.
+At first this looked like a gift.
+Suddenly a publisher could reach the whole world.
 But free distribution wasn't exclusive.
-Every other publisher got it too, and so did bloggers and anyone else with something to say.
-The shift from scarcity to abundance destroyed the economics.
-Geographic monopolies vanished, competition went global, advertising moved to platforms.
+Every competitor got it too, and so did bloggers and anyone with something to say.
+Geographic monopolies vanished, advertising moved to platforms.
 Most papers died.

 Old software had the same structure.
-Coding was expensive, engineers were scarce, building enterprise software took massive teams and years, and switching costs locked customers in.
-The result was a neat, siloed SaaS ecosystem.
+Coding was expensive, engineers were scarce, switching costs locked customers in.
 Find a business function, write an app, hire a sales team, IPO.

 Now AI is doing to coding what the internet did to distribution.
 And the same paradox applies.
-Cheap code looks great for any individual software company because they can build faster and more efficiently.
-But it's catastrophic for software companies collectively, because every competitor gets the same advantage, the value they can extract shrinks, and their products get commoditized fast.
+Cheap code looks great for any individual company.
+Build faster, ship more efficiently.
+But it's catastrophic collectively, because every competitor gets the same advantage and products get commoditized fast.

 What Survives

-The common pushback is that today's agentic AI services look rough.
-That's the wrong thing to focus on.
-Disruptive technologies almost always look worse than incumbents at first because they enter through gaps the existing products don't serve well.
-What matters is whether they're cheap enough and whether they meet a real demand.
-If both are true, the polish comes later and the incumbents never catch up.
-Dismissing agentic AI because the first wave of products looks scrappy is the same mistake newspapers made about blogs in 2004.
-Markets don't wait for perfection.
-They flip at an inflection point.
+The common pushback is that today's agentic AI looks rough.
+Disruptive technologies always enter through gaps incumbents don't serve well.
+What matters is whether they're cheap enough and meet real demand.
+If both are true, the polish comes later.
+Dismissing agentic AI because the first products look scrappy is the same mistake newspapers made about blogs in 2004.

 References